-Lecture slide availability: Slides will be online on Sunday and Tuesday before 11:59 PM.
-If there will be any change in the slides before/during/after the lecture, they will be updated after the lecture.
+Lecture slide availability: Slides will be online before the lecture.
+If there is any change in the slides during or after the lecture, they will be updated after the lecture.

 Other reference books: Students may refer to the following book to gain a deeper knowledge of databases.
 However, reading all such books is not mandatory.